karayabin/universe-snapshot/universe/Ling/Light_PluginInstaller/doc/api/Ling/Light_PluginInstaller/Service/LightPluginInstallerService/uninstallAll.md

-LightPluginInstallerService::uninstallAll — This method uninstalls all registered plugins.
+LightPluginInstallerService::uninstallAll — This method will logic uninstall all plugins found in the current application.